jasin/construction-tracker/EMULATORS.md

 - `emulator-data` directory is ignored by git
 - First run starts with empty data (directory doesn't exist yet)
-- Save as often as you want - it's quick (direct HTTP fetch from emulator)!
+- Save as often as you want - it's quick (direct HTTP fetch from emulators)!
-- Only database data is saved (auth users would need additional implementation)
+- Saves both database data AND auth users automatically